On the heat content functional and its critical domains: Introduction and main results

 \subsection{Isoparametric tubes in the standard sphere}

-By definition, the boundary of an isoparametric tube, and all of its regular equidistants, are isoparametric hypersurfaces of $M$, which allows for a classification when $M$ is the round sphere.
+Usually, a hypersurface $\Sigma$ of a Riemannian manifold $M$ is called {\it isoparametric} if all nearby parallel hypersurfaces have constant mean curvature.
+Thus, the boundary of an isoparametric tube, and all of its regular equidistants, are isoparametric hypersurfaces of $M$, by definition.

-Let us recall that a hypersurface $\Sigma$ in a space form $\real n,{\bf H}^n$ or $\sphere n$ is {\it isoparametric} if it has constant principal curvatures, that is, if the characteristic polynomial of the second fundamental form is the same at all points of $\Sigma$.
+Now it is well-known that a hypersurface $\Sigma$ of a space form $\real n,{\bf H}^n$ or $\sphere n$, is {\it isoparametric} if and only if it has constant principal curvatures, that is, if and only if the characteristic polynomial of its second fundamental form is the same at all points of $\Sigma$.

 While on $\real n,{\bf H}^n$ and the hemisphere $\sphere n_+$ the only compact isoparametric hypersurfaces are the geodesic spheres, in $\sphere n$ there is a much larger variety of them.
 The classification of such hypersurfaces started from Cartan and was a major problem in Differential Geometry, which came to a complete solution only very recently (\cite{Ch}).
 Let us review the main properties of an isoparametric hypersurface $\Sigma$ of $\sphere n$.

 \nero The number $g$ of distinct principal curvatures of $\Sigma$ can be only $1,2,3,4$ and $6$ (\cite{Mu1}).
 The case $g=1$ corresponds to the family of geodesic spheres, and $g=2$ corresponds to Clifford tori; these are tubes around a totally geodesic submanifold and are hypersurfaces of type: